 Motorcycle Wheel Locks and Brake Rotor Disc Locks

-These locks are also quite small and unobtrusive.
+These bike locks can be quite small and unobtrusive.
 They’re an awesome way to secure the bike without a lot of hassle and they can go on in a snap!

 Essentially they just slip over the rotor on your front disc brake.
 There’s a small steel bar that goes through one of the holes in your disc rotor and then locks in place to itself.
 They’re ingeniously simple and some people even just use a regular old padlock to achieve the same purpose.